Code-Institute-Submissions/social/README.md

 Social is a simple social media style web application, allowing users to share and engage with community content.

 This is a Django-based, data-driven application that supports authentication and full CRUD functionality using PostgreSQL, hosted via Heroku.
+Built using an Agile methodology, the project stages and iteration progress is available [here](https://github.com/jacobshortall/social/projects/1).

 [Project Live Link](https://ci-social.herokuapp.com/)